ATimelessRed/screenmate-one/README.md

 ## Project Scope

-The Screenmate One is a dedicated desktop companion designed to bridge the gap between your digital workflow and your physical workspace.
+The **Screenmate One** is a specialized Android-based hardware interface designed to integrate seamlessly with Tesla vehicles.
+Functioning as a high-performance "middleman" between the Tesla onboard computer and the primary infotainment display.
 This repository focuses on:

 * **Widget Add-ons:** Crafting modular, glanceable interfaces (e.g., weather, system monitors, productivity trackers).
 * **Issue Tracking:** Documenting community-found bugs, hardware limitations, and firmware inconsistencies for reference.